 Monad is an actively used design pattern created in 1980.
 In functional programming, a monad is a design pattern that allows structuring programs generically while automating away boilerplate code needed by the program logic.
 Monads achieve this by providing their own data type, which represents a specific form of computation, along with one procedure to wrap values of any basic type within the monad (yielding a monadic value) and another to compose functions that output monadic values (called monadic functions).This allows monads to simplify a wide range of problems, like handling potential undefined values (with the Maybe monad), or keeping values within a flexible, well-formed list (using the List monad).
 With a monad, a programmer can turn a complicated sequence of functions into a succinct pipeline that abstracts away auxiliary data management, control flow, or side-effects.Both the concept of a monad and the term originally come from category theory, where it is defined as a functor with additional structure.
 Read more on Wikipedia...

 - Monad ranks in the top 25% of entities I track

 - the Monad wikipedia page

-- I have 16 facts about Monad. what would you like to know? email me and let me know how I can help.
+- Have a question about Monad not answered here?
+Email me and let me know how I can help.

 Languages with Monad include haskell